lequietriot/Old-School-RuneScape-Cache-Tools/README.md

   * Ability to render songs to lossless and uncompressed wav file
   * Choose from either music or jingles in the cache index
   * Listen/Render songs in mono or stereo
+  * Batch render all music and jingles to the cache output folder
   * Shuffle songs from folder or cache where possible
   * Ability to override the instruments with a SoundFont 2 file of choice, using the original instrument configurations.
 * Music port tool for utilizing the RuneScape sounds in music producing applications such as Cubase, etc. (MIDI Port must contain "port" in its name)
 * Xtea Keys Tool, to decode encrypted map files - The relevant archive/file must be selected in the explorer while using the tool.
+* Model Converter - New to Old, converts the RuneScape High Definition era models to older RuneScape 2 models, preserving the RuneScape format.

 ### Credits
 * Displee (https://github.com/Displee): for the cache library.